build-on-aws/content/tutorials/using-terraform-to-configure-automated-guardduty-findings/index.md

 git clone https://github.com/build-on-aws/automating-amazon-guardduty-with-iac.git
 ```

 2.4.
-Change into the **automating-amazon-guardduty-with-iac** directory and perform a **terraform init**, **terraform plan**, and **terraform apply.**
+Change into the **automating-amazon-guardduty-with-iac** directory and perform a **terraform init**, **terraform plan**, and **terraform apply**.

 > Terraform will apply configuration in US-WEST-2.
 The Cloudformation template created the Cloud9 instance in US-WEST-1.
 This is intentional.
 The idea is that you can do your verifications seeing only what you create with Terraform.

 ![](images/0010.png)

 A successful apply will resemble the following: